 A summer program in Berlin, Germany, for Los Angeles area school teachers in cooperation with the Museum of Tolerance, Los Angeles.

 It includes educational visits to historic sites in and around Berlin that played an important role in the history of the Holocaust and the Third Reich with the participation of eyewitnesses and survivors, as well as representatives of the Berlin city government and distinguished members of the Berlin-Jewish community.
-For example, this year participants watched the film “An Apartment in Berlin” and afterwards talked with the filmmaker Alice Agneskirchner and one of the subjects protrayed in the film.

 The application deadline is in late March.
 Interested teachers should apply as soon as possible.
 Applications are accepted starting in January of every year and are available at the Museum of Tolerance website here.

 Participants must organize and pay for their own air transportation to and from Berlin.
 The program is free of charge for Los Angeles area teachers and other multipliers and includes transportation to historic sites, hotel accommodations (single occupancy) and three meals daily.

 - To advance knowledge and education in area schools about the Holocaust and present-day Jewish life in Germany;

 - To deepen educators’ personal knowledge and strengthen their ability to discuss the Holocaust in their classrooms;

 - To provide insight into the many cultural, social, political, and economic factors that cumulatively resulted in the Holocaust;